Hover over any image on the website to see the ID and photographer

 Community Events

 Members and non-members are welcome to attend the meeting in person at the C3 Chandler Ballroom on NW Tyler Ave. in Corvallis.
-The social gathering starts at 6:30, business meeting at 7:00 pm, and the slide show presentation starts as early as 7:20 pm and lasts about an hour.
-Tune in to the Zoom meeting at 7:15.
+The social gathering starts at 6:30, business meeting at 7:00 pm, and the presentation starts as early as 7:15 pm and lasts about an hour.
+The Zoom option will be offered if a volunteer agrees to run the show.

 Birding Field Trips